Join the Department of Neuroscience in a series of workshops designed to equip you with introductory knowledge and skills to explore omics data.

 - No prior coding experience is needed.

 - Each workshop is limited to 20 participants.
+To attend the hands-on sessions, you must attend the lecture session.
 A confirmation of your registration and acceptance to the workshop session will be delivered via Outlook calendar invite.

 Workshop series